bay-ar4fah/Aradbase-yara/README.md

 # Aradbase-YARA

-Aradbase-YARA is a research-focused repository containing YARA rules developed for detecting and studying active malware families.
+Aradbase-YARA is a research focused repository containing YARA rules developed for detecting and studying active malware families.

 ## Purpose